shiftthedev/Shifts-Issue-Tracker/.github/ISSUE_TEMPLATE/issue-report.md

 **Screenshots**
 If applicable, add screenshots/video to help explain your problem.

+**Crash-report or Log**
+Upload the report to https://mclo.gs and paste the link here.

 **Versions (please complete the following information):**
  - Minecraft: [1.20.4]
  - Mod: [1.0.0]